Great Basin National Park

 Lehman Caves may only be entered with a guided tour.
 Cave tours are offered daily, year round, except for Thanksgiving Day, Christmas Day, and New Year's Day.
 Park rangers lead all tours, explaining the history, ecology, and geology of the caves.

 Three different guided tours are offered.
 Reservations are strongly recommended in the summer months, as well as over holiday weekends.
-Reservations may be made in person at the Lehman Caves Visitor Center or in advance (strongly recommended) by phone at (775) 234-7331 x 242.
+Reservations may be made in person at the Lehman Caves Visitor Center or in advance (strongly recommended) at recreation.gov.

 Lodge Room Tour